ZackWilde27/FlatOut2-HLSLToSHA/README.md

 ### Variables

-FlatOut 2 uses HLSL assembly 1.1 - 1.3, and those ones are extremely basic so the HLSL has some quirks.
+FlatOut 2 uses Shader Model 1, which is extremely basic so the HLSL has some quirks.

 You can only have 2 variables, because there's 2 registers to hold values
 ```hlsl